RakshakTalwar/hatchpitchpull/README.md

 ### To configure authentication details:
 Create a file called: auth_info.txt
 Now type:
-- The email address as the first line
-- The email address' password as the second line
-- The F6S API Key as the third line
+- The F6S API Key as the first line

 Save and close this file

+Follow these [instructions](https://support.google.com/cloud/answer/6158849?hl=en&authuser=1#serviceaccounts) to generate the client secret JSON file.
+Rename the downloaded JSON file to client_secret.json and save this file in the parent directory.

 ### Running the program
 Run the main.py file whenever you would like the program to run.